angkordotdev/laravel-categories/README.md

 #### Query scopes

-Yes, **Rinvex Categories** shipped with few awesome query scopes for your convenience, usage example:
+The package ships with several useful query scopes for your convenience.
+Here's how to use them:

 ```php
 // Single category id